-D. Prepaid Costs:
+D. Prepaid Items:

-Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid costs in both government-wide and fund financial statements.
+Certain payments to vendors reflect costs applicable to future accounting periods, which are accounted for under the consumption method and are recorded as prepaid items in both the government-wide and fund financial statements.

 E. Capital Assets: